Maslow’s Hierarchy of Needs Theory explained

-This article explains the theory of Maslow’s Hierarchy of Needs in a practical way.
-After reading you will understand the basics of this powerful motivation theory.
+Maslow’s Hierarchy of Needs: this article explains the theory of Maslow’s Hierarchy of Needs in a practical way.
+After reading about the theory and the levels of Maslow’s pyramid, you will understand the basics of this human motivation theory.
+Enjoy reading!

 1. Physiological Needs

-These include the most basic needs that are vital to survival, such as the need for food, water and sleep (Primary Needs).
-Without fulfilment of these primary needs, people cannot function properly and they can fall ill.
-Transition to work: A salary pays for most of these basic needs (food and drink).
+These physiological needs include the most basic needs that are vital to survival, such as the need for food, water and sleep (primary needs or basic human needs).
+Without fulfilment of these physiological needs, people cannot function properly and they can fall ill.
+Transition to work: A salary pays for most of these physiological needs (food and drink).

 2. Safety Needs

 Every person wants emotional security, financial security, safety, and stability (Secondary Needs).
 This can also be translated into peace, order and health.